HedgehogeForge/PowerBi/README.md

 ### Semantic and Visualizations
 You're absolutely right!
 In Power BI, semantic models and visualizations are the core building blocks.
 Think of them as the ingredients and the presentation of a delicious dish.

 **Semantic models:** Imagine you have a box full of ingredients (data).
 A semantic model is like a recipe that tells you how to combine those ingredients to create something tasty.
 It organizes and defines the data so that Power BI understands what it is and how it relates to each other.
+In this stage you should connect, clean and model de data before do the analisys.

 **Visualizations:** Once you have your dish prepared (semantic model), visualizations are how you present it.
 They're like the photos in a cookbook that show you what the finished dish looks like.
 Visualizations can be charts, tables, maps, etc., and help you understand the data at a glance.